-- Clinical Pastoral Education, sometimes abbreviated CPE: (FE 470: Clinical Pastoral Education) - Field Placement (FE 471: Field Placement and LM 400: Leadership and Ministry in Context)
+- Clinical Pastoral Education (CPE): FE 470: Clinical Pastoral Education - Field Placement: FE 471 concurrently with LM 4000: Leadership and Ministry in Context

 Both CPE and Field Placement require integration of theory and practice in diverse contextual settings.
 Community- and place-based teaching and learning is central to the formation of religious leaders.